Locally finitely presented and coherent hearts: Preliminaries on torsion pairs

-Consider a Grothendieck category $\G$ and let $\t=(\T,\F)$ be a torsion pair in $\G$, with torsion radical $t\colon \G\to \T$.
+Consider a Grothendieck category $\G$ and let $\t=(\T,\F)$ be a torsion pair in $\G$, with torsion radical $t\colon \G\to \G$.
 Then, $\t$ is said to be \begin{itemize} \item {\bf hereditary} if $t\colon \G\to \G$ is a left-exact functor.
-Equivalently, one can ask that $\T$ is closed under subobjects or that $\F$ is closed under taking injective envelopes; \item {\bf of finite type} if $\F$ is closed under taking direct limits. \end{itemize}
+Equivalently, one may ask that $\T$ is closed under subobjects or that $\F$ is closed under taking injective envelopes {(see \cite[Proposition~VI.3.2]{St})}; \item {\bf of finite type} if $\F$ is closed under taking direct limits, in symbols $\F=\varinjlim\, \F$. \end{itemize}

-In the following lemma we give some equivalent characterizations of torsion pairs of finite type; we omit the proof as the argument is completely analogous to the one commonly used in categories of modules.
+In the following lemma we give some equivalent characterizations of torsion pairs of finite type; we omit the proof as the argument is analogous to the one commonly used in categories of modules.